 With the arrival of Ramadan, the first week of the blessed month can be difficult in terms of adjusting to a different eating and sleeping schedule.
 Most Muslims manage to be back on track by the second week.
 For others, it may take longer or it may be more difficult.

 At work, this can raise questions about productivity and concentration.
 If you feel it is helpful, inform your boss before Ramadan begins about the coming changes.
 Every employer is different, and while many, if not most, are very understanding and make allowances for Muslim employees, others may use it as an excuse for discrimination.

-Re: Month of fasting, Ramadan, which begins May 27
+Re: Ramadan, the Muslim month of fasting, which begins April 12

-Despite the physical challenges, Ramadan is a time of joy, spiritual fulfillment, and greater God-consciousness for Muslims.
-It also makes us more sensitive of our duty to share our blessings with those in need.
+Despite the physical challenges, Ramadan is a time of joy, spiritual fulfillment, generosity, and greater God-consciousness for Muslims.

-- Set aside an empty room where employees can pray and/or take a short nap during lunch break
+- Setting aside an empty room where employees can pray and/or take a short nap during lunch break.

-- Schedule work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be more tired
+- Scheduling work meetings in the late morning or later in the afternoon (e.g. 3 pm or afterward), when employees tend to be less tired.

 Thank you very much for your time.
 I look forward to discussing this further with you..

 YOUR CELL NUMBER